ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 * Encrypted images aren't supported

-To create a custom image for bare metal servers, the custom image must support the following:
+Custom images for a bare metal server must meet the following requirements:

-* UEFI boot
+* Support UEFI boot mode
-   * UEFI boot requires a dedicated EFI partition that contains EFI firstware.
-Legacy BIOS boot is not supported.
-* Pensando iconic network device drivers
+* A Pensando driver for networking
-* Intel chip set device drivers
-   * These device drivers are usually part of the default kernel build options.
-Windows requires addition device drivers,but those can be installed after boot.
+* Support x86 architecture

 See [Custom Linux kernel build options for bare metal servers](/docs/vpc?topic=vpc-configuration-requirements-for-custom-linux-kernels#custom-linux-kernel-linuxone-options) for more information.

 For more information about bare metal server images, see [Bare metal server images](/docs/vpc?topic=vpc-bare-metal-image).